Things You Need to Know

-In order to return to the United States from traveling overseas, you MUST have a valid travel signature on your I-20.
-Travel signatures are valid for 1 year from the time that your I-20 is signed, as long as your visa status is still active.
+To return to the United States from traveling overseas, you MUST have a valid travel signature on your I-20.
+Travel signatures are valid for one year from when your I-20 is signed, as long as your visa status is still active.

 Follow these steps to receive a travel signature on your I-20:

-- You must be enrolled full-time for the current semester (unless you have prior approval from ISSA to drop below) and have no registration holds on your LionPath account.
+- You must be enrolled full-time for the current semester (unless you have prior approval from ISSA to drop below).

-- If approved, you must show or print that email and bring this with your I-20 and photo ID to the International Student Services office in Reed Union Building to be signed by your Designated School Official (DSO).
+- If approved, you must show or print that email and bring it with your I-20 and photo ID to the International Student Services office in Reed Union Building to be signed by your Designated School Official (DSO).
 If you select email delivery, you'll receive a new electronic I-20 that you must print and sign by hand.

 It is your responsibility to always keep your permanent address (in your home country) and your local address (in the U.S.) current at all times!
 You can change your address through Account Management.
 Also, remember to change your local address with any companies that might send you mail (health insurance, magazines, bills, etc.) and change your address on your Driver's License.
 We also encourage you to select paperless billing options whenever possible for things like car insurance and bank statements so that when you move or leave for the summer, you don't miss important mailings.

 Here is a website that helps to explain common insurance terms, which can be quite confusing at first.

 The United Healthcare insurance policy is mandatory for international students who are located inside the U.S. This year's fall semester cost for undergraduates is $1,172.
 The cost for the health insurance will be added automatically to your semester bill* and can be paid together with your tuition, fees, and housing.
 You will enroll in the health insurance through your LionPATH account after enrolling in classes.
 To see more information about the health insurance requirement, please visit the University Health Services website.